Some of these movies require Adobe Flash Player for viewing. Download the plug-in here.

 Adapted from a research paper published in 2004, written by Wendi Kuhnert and others, this research paper describes an experiment that addresses how a bacteria that causes tooth decay can survive at low pH.

-Assessment questions and LO's for each section
+Bacterial Homeostasis and Tooth Decay assessment questions and LO's for each section